 are generally self fertile and can pollinate sweet cherries, but may not bloom at the same time ~ trees must bloom at the same time for them to cross-pollinate.
 Sour cherries make the best pies and jams, but you have to grow your own—markets rarely offer them.
 Some varieties are sweet enough to eat fresh, too.
 For best flavor, let them ripen on the tree, but keep them covered to prevent bird theft!

 Is there anything like a ripe cherry picked right off the tree?
-They store well … if you manage to get them to the refigerator in the first place!
+They store well … if you manage to get them to the refrigerator in the first place!
 They can also be frozen or dried for enjoyment out of season.
-They are generally not self fertile, so you will need two in your yard for cross polination.
+They are generally not self-fertile, so you will need two in your yard for cross pollination.
 Fruiting cherries are just as glorious in their spring bloom as the ornamental varieties, but with the fruit as a bonus, I wonder why anyone would plant the ornamentals?
 Most cherries are red when ripe, but we favor the yellow varieties, as they seem to be less prone to issues with the birds.
 Perhaps it is the lack of red coloring?

 make especially good landscape specimens with their glossy dark green foliage in addition to providing delicious fruit.
 Most European pears require another variety planted within 50 feet for cross-pollination.
 European pear fruits have the traditional pear shape—a wide bottom and narrower top.
 European pears have soft, melting flesh when ripe.
 Pears are best picked when still somewhat hard and allowed to ripen at room temperature or in the refrigerator.
 Fruit that over ripens on the tree develops hard, gritty spots in the flesh and may turn brown and mushy near the core.